 Why Rotate Car Tires?

-As mentioned earlier, regular car tire rotation can extend your tire’s lifespan.
+As mentioned earlier, regular car tire rotation can extend your tire’s lifespan and prolong the life of you car as well.
 Periodic tire rotation keeps the wear of rubber balanced and even.
 Wear is evenly spread across all tires, maximizing their tread life in the process.
 Some informal studies have shown that regular rotation can increase the lifespan of tires by up to 20 percent.

 Regular car tire rotation can also have an impact on gas mileage.
 This can be attributed to the lesser amount of work required by the tires.
 Moreover, even wear on the rubber can help the car engine to run more efficiently.
 In turn, the engine will use less gas.